xenjee/Flame_Python_Hooks_old/README.md

 ————————————————————————————————————————————————

 The 'flame_dev' folder is for Autodesk Flame python hooks.
-Place it anywhere on your system and add the "python" subfolder to your PATH:
+Place it anywhere on your system and add the "_python" subfolder to your PATH:
 Something like:
 export DL_PYTHON_HOOK_PATH=/opt/flame_dev/_python
 There are more readme files inside the 'README_INFOS' folder.